tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ```

 **Algorithm 4**: This algorithm is the same as Algorithm 3 throughout the IPP rounds.
 However, at the end of the IPP
-rounds, the program gives preference to the formation all possible distinct quadruples.
+rounds, the program gives preference to the formation of all possible distinct quadruples.
 Larger-sized sub-products are then
 computed by firstly consuming the largest existing "tuples".
 ```text
 `**Algorithm 4 or [A4]**`